 - If none of these are practical, use water (with pinch of salt if possible).

-- SEE A DENTIST AS SOON AS POSSIBLE
+- SEE SUNNYVALE DENTIST DR. ANTONIOUS AS SOON AS POSSIBLE

 Bring the tooth to a dentist or endodontist as soon as possible – ideally within 30 minutes.
 However, it is possible to save the tooth even if it has been outside the mouth for an hour or more.

-An injured immature tooth may need one of the following procedures to improve the chances of saving the tooth:
+An injured immature tooth may need one of the following endodontic procedures offered by Sunnyvale Dental Care office to improve the chances of saving the tooth:

 This procedure is used to make the end of a tooth root close in a traumatized tooth with healthy pulp.
 Your dentist will cover the exposed pulp area with medication to encourage complete root growth.
 The tip of the root (apex) will continue to close as the child gets older.
 In turn, the walls of the root canal will thicken.
 If the pulp heals, no additional treatment will be necessary.
 The more mature the root becomes, the better the chance to save the tooth.